Cyrus92/commit_history/README.md

 2. Run the command `npm install yarn` in your command line tool to install yarn

-## Step 2 : Create a gitHub personnal access token
+## Step 2 : Create a personnal access token

 1. Navigate to github.com
 2. If it is not, verify your email address here https://docs.github.com/en/github/getting-started-with-github/verifying-your-email-address